For more information, see:

 We'd encourage you to read this blog post titled "The question we cannot answer" from the National Heritage Museum in Lexington, Massachusetts.
 They state quite clearly that providing appraisals is, for any museum, a conflict of interest and state "In fact, the American Association of Museums is quite clear on this point."

-And we know we've taken issue with something that many Freemasons have found of particular interest but it seems to us that there's too much room for improper dealings unless matters are brought into the light of day.
+And we know we've taken issue with a website that many regular/recognized Freemasons have found of particular interest but it seems to us that there's too much room for improper dealings unless matters are brought into the light of day.
 Recent economic conditions have led to a much larger number of price inquiries than in the past thus precipitating this page.
 While certainly the creator of Phoenix Masonry will likely take umbrage as will his supporters (at least one of whom is a very vocal supporter of 'fake Masonry'), facts are facts - and we'd be happy to post any rebuttal from the Phoenix Masonry folks should they care to provide it.

 Page created 31 August 2009